immutos/action-dpkg-configure/README.md

 # action-dpkg-configure

-An action that runs `dpkg --configure -a` on a filesystem of unpacked packages.
+An action that configures unpacked packages on a Debian root filesystem.